 Below is a list of self-help suggestions that may ease the sting of your symptoms throughout the course of your recovery.
 Keep in mind that you may not feel well enough to do many of the things listed here.
 They are, however, reminders, that you continue to hold more power than you think you do, over the way you feel while you are healing.

-The most important thing for you to do right now is to follow your doctor’s treatment plan, continue to take your medication if it has been prescribed for you, and keep in touch with those close to you, letting them know how you are feeling.
+The most important thing for you to do right now is to follow your healthcare provider’s treatment plan, continue to take your medication if it has been prescribed for you, and keep in touch with those close to you, letting them know how you are feeling.
 After that, do what you are able, no more and no less.
-Take small steps, try not to be too hard on yourself and take one day at a time.
+Take small steps, try not to be too hard on yourself and take one day at a time.*

 Rest when your baby sleeps.